hsnice16/personal-logs/README.md

 ## 💚 Sponsor

-If you found this project helpful, then do consider sponsoring it - [Sponsor](https://github.com/sponsors/hsnice16)

-And, give it a star 🌟
+If you found this project helpful, then do consider sponsoring it - [Sponsor](https://github.com/sponsors/hsnice16)<br/>And, give it a star 🌟